symphorien/nix-du/README.md

 In this instance, we see that `root` and `coucou` share the same channel, which weighs about 50Mo.
-The arrows from the channels to `user-environment` symbolize that if you want to get rid of these 50MB you have to delete both the channels of `root` and `coucou`.
+The arrows from the channels to `user-environment` symbolize that if you want to get rid of these 50 MB you have to delete both the channels of `root` and `coucou`.

 `nix-index` on the other hand does not appear in the graph: if you remove your (only) profile (in yellow) then `nix-index` will be gone.
 The node `nix-index` has thus been merged with the node of the profile.
-To sum up, if you remove your profile, you will save around 27MB.
+To sum up, if you remove your profile, you will save around 27 MB.

 Now, you install `graphviz`.